 [Section 24C inserted by No. 6 of 1996 s.
 7.]

-25. Provision of litter receptacles
+25. Rubbish bins etc., owner of certain land may be required to provide etc.

 (1) This section applies to any area of land that is frequented by the public for or in connection with business, commercial, recreational or other purposes and whether on payment of a fee or not.

 (2) A public authority in whose district or area of jurisdiction an area of land to which this section applies is situated may by notice in writing served on a person who is the owner of, or has the control of that area —